 Link with the target public policy

-The PO FEDER 2014-2020 supports, through priority 4c, “investment relative to the conceiving, implementing and piloting intelligent systems for energy management and micro-grids, as well as investments in preliminary training to use these new systems”.
+The ERDF-ESF OPERATIONAL PROGRAMME 2014-2020 supports, through priority 4c, “investment relative to the conceiving, implementing and piloting intelligent systems for energy management and micro-grids, as well as investments in preliminary training to use these new systems”.

-The Regional Council of Hauts-de-France, the managing authority of PO FEDER, financially supported the candidacy of the Habiter 2030 association for the Solar Decathlon Europe 2019.
+The Regional Council of Hauts-de-France, the managing authority of ERDF-ESF OPERATIONAL PROGRAMME, financially supported the candidacy of the Habiter 2030 association for the Solar Decathlon Europe 2019.

 An estimated 700,000 houses from the industrial era need important energy retrofits, notably in the mining basin where 64,000 houses built between the mid-19th century and 1965 are located.